-The Waterfront Precinct is a $1.4 billion transformational project proposed by Dexus Property Group.
-The vision is to transform Brisbane’s Eagle Street and surrounds into a leading premium business and leisure destination in the heart of the CBD.
+The $2.1 billion Dexus Waterfront Brisbane proposal is a unique opportunity to transform Brisbane’s Eagle Street Pier and surrounds into a leading premium business and lifestyle destination.

 The centre aims to boost rapid access to international markets for agricultural producers.
 Capitalising on Queensland's global reputation as a leader in the production and processing of quality agricultural products, this initiative seeks to catalyse the development of high-value farming and processing and grow regional job creation.